 Knew that in a world reduced to loneliness

-The glowing figures, once lost, only returned to, briefly, your memories bless.
+The glowing figures, once lost, only returned occasionally to, briefly, bless.

 His adult self, that night